ammarmbe/vibe/README.md

 ## Tech Stack

-Next.js, PlanetScale's databasejs (MySQL), Clerk, React Query, TailwindCSS. <br> _Shadcn/ui is used for the popover and dialog components and the CSS variables._
+Next.js, Neon's serverless driver (PostgreSQL), Clerk, React Query, TailwindCSS. <br> _Shadcn/ui is used for the popover and dialog components and the CSS variables._

-Deployed on Vercel and PlanetScale.
+Deployed on Vercel and Neon.

 ## License